JamieS56/Milestone-Project-4/README.md

 * The checkout form will be prefilled with info if the user is logged in and has the details saved to their profile.
 If the user is not logged in, they will have to fill out their first and last name and email as well as their card info.

 * The card info is automatically validated by stripe, before being sent off to be processed.

+* If the card info is invalid no tickets will be created and a message will appear for the user telling them the specific error, e.g. insufficient funds or card not authenticated.

 * If the checkout is complete then the user will be taken to a success page with their order information and an email sent to their email account.